JayesonLS/ISA-Cards/README.md

 Status: Untested.

-A fully-contained compact flash board with XT-IDE BIOS.
+A fully-contained compact flash card with XT-IDE BIOS.
 It features a much simplified design using only 3 ICs.
 It makes use of a commonly availalbe, inexpensive compact flash adapter with integrated mounting bracket.